stevenroose/rust-base64-compat/README.md

 This project is a fork of the [rust-base64](https://github.com/marshallpierce/rust-base64/) project, which is dual-licensed under MIT and Apache 2.0.
 This project is thus also dual-licensed under MIT and Apache 2.0.

+All copyrights of code in this project belong to the original copyright holders of the original rust-base64 project.